 How Classroom Door Lockdown Drills Save Students and Teachers’ Lives

-Lockdowns in school have been a standard since the incident at Columbine High School in April 1999.
-Aside from learning how to prepare for emergencies such as fire, tornado, or earthquake, children across the US have learned how to prepare for potential active shooter events.
+Lockdown drills in schools have been a standard since the incident at Columbine High School in April 1999.
+Aside from learning how to prepare for emergencies such as fire, tornado, or earthquake, children across the US have lad drills on how to prepare for potential active shooter events.

-Active Shooter Event drills are most commonly known as Lockdowns.
+Active Shooter Event drills are most commonly known as lockdowns.
 Opposite to a fire or an earthquake drill, children are taught to stay inside the classroom instead of evacuating immediately.
-Instead of exiting through doors, children are taught to close and lock their classroom doors.
+Instead of exiting through doors, children are taught to close and lock their classrooms.

 How Do Classroom Door Lockdown Drills Help?